ibm-cloud-docs/containers/cs_storage_file.md

    ```
    {: pre}

-3. Delete the pod that uses the file storage and re-create the pod.
+3. Delete the pod that uses the {{site.data.keyword.filestorage_short}} and re-create the pod.
    1. Save the pod YAML to your local machine.
       ```
       kubect get pod <pod_name> -o yaml > <filepath/pod.yaml>